open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/performance-rbac.md

 ---
 sidebar_position: 11
 sidebar_label: Performance Testing
-title: Testing policy performance for RBAC use cases | Enterprise OPA
+title: Testing policy performance for RBAC use cases | EOPA
 ---

 # Testing policy performance for RBAC use cases

-Enterprise OPA is designed to be more performant in use cases where a large volume of data is needed to make a policy decision.
+EOPA is designed to be more performant in use cases where a large volume of data is needed to make a policy decision.
-The following tutorial outlines the recommended way to make performance comparisons between Enterprise OPA and OPA.
+The following tutorial outlines the recommended way to make performance comparisons between EOPA and OPA.
 Once you have completed this tutorial, you should have the tools you need to run follow on comparisons with your own policies and data.